 The Department of Training and Public Information of the National Election Commission is responsible for producing and disseminating voter education materials and promoting awareness on electoral matters.
-The NEC should also encourage the active participation of national and international NGOs operating in Cambodia in dissemination and education activities in order to promote civic electoral awareness.
+The NEC should also encourage the active participation of national and international NGOs operating in Cambodia in dissemination and education activities to promote civic electoral awareness.

 Some of the obstacles and challenges to voter education are:

-- Voter education dealt with critical issues like vote buying and intimidation that annoy vested interests;
+- Voter education dealt with critical issues like vote-buying and intimidation that annoy vested interests;

 - On occasion, local authorities, PEC and CEC created obstacles;

 - As elections were held in the rainy season, education programs are sometimes disrupted by inclement weather;

 - At times, there was a lack of voter interest to attend such events;

-- The NEC failed to engage effectively the state media in disseminating voter education;
+- The NEC failed to engage the state media effectively in disseminating voter education;

 - Some voter education programs during the past election were partisan.

 Voter education issues in Cambodian elections include:

-- election laws, regulations, procedures, election schedule, etc;
+- election laws, regulations, procedures, election schedule, etc.;

 - how citizens can participate in elections;

 - information regarding parties and candidates, enabling citizens to make an informed choice.

 Voter education in Cambodia is conducted through the following means:

-- radio and television discussions, call-in shows etc
+- radio and television discussions, call-in shows, etc.;

 - posters, leaflets, pictorial booklets, flyers;

-- training programs and community public meetings such as those in pagodas, schools and other public places;
+- training programs and community public meetings such as those in pagodas, schools, and other public places;

-- dramas, movies, and other performance.
+- dramas, movies, and other performances.
 The conference identified public education as a joint responsibility of the following: the NEC – national and international NGOs, EMOs, etc.; political parties, local authorities, the media, and all citizens.

 During the past elections, it was recognized that voter education was inadequate during the voter registration process as the process occurs early in the election cycle, when parties and EMOs are not fully prepared to activate their volunteer networks.

-Cambodia Elections: Lessons Learned and Future Directions: A Post-Election Conference Report, NDI, 2004, https://www.ndi.org/files/1782_kh_report_021204.pdf.
+Cambodia Elections: Lessons Learned and Future Directions: A Post-Election Conference Report, NDI, 2004, https://www.ndi.org/sites/default/files/1782_kh_report_021204_5.pdf.

 Voter Registration and Elections in Cambodia Key Findings from an IFES Public Opinion Survey, IFES, 2012, http://www.ifes.org/sites/default/files/voter_registration_and_elections_in_cambodia_2012_2.pdf.